t1b4n3/t1b4n3.github.io/_tabs/about.md

   <div class="profile-right">
     Hello

-    I'm Nkateko,a, cybersecurity enthusiast focused on low-level exploit development.
+    I'm Nkateko,a, cybersecurity enthusiast focused on low-level exploit and systems development.
     <p>
     This blog is where i will post CTF writeups and real world research that i do.
     </p>